DON’T: Treat your corporate presentations like they are a comic-strip

 DO: Consider using free alternatives in your corporate presentations

-Premium stock websites offer millions of royalty free images upon subscription, with a range of price plans for different budgets.
+Premium stock websites offer millions of royalty free images upon subscription, with a range of price plans for different budgets (check out our Shutterstock vs. iStock post if you’re struggling to choose!).
 But if you aren’t prepared to pay, there are some free alternatives for high quality imagery.
 One option is Creative Commons, as mentioned earlier.
 Another option is to use online resources like Splitshire.com, Gratisography.com and Unsplash.com, which provide free, high-resolution photos with no registration or subscription required.
 On websites like these, images are contributed by professional photographers and often don’t feel like your typical stock photography.
 They are a great option for those who want to steer clear of using comic-strip style images as mentioned above.

 DON’T: Expect images to do the work for you